jjavier-chool/Monthly-Log-from-TXT/README.md

-# Monthly-Log-TXT-to-PDF
+# Monthly-Log-from-TXT
-Program that converts a given txt file to a PDF formatted to suit a log of events for each day of the month.
+Program that reads a given txt file into a GUI formatted to suit a log of events for each day of the month.
+Also has an option in the GUI to export to PDF.